KelvinTegelaar/CIPP/Documentation/Security.md

 ## Bounties and Rewards

-This project is an open source sponsorware effort, which makes it hard to create a monetary reward without breaking the bank very quickly. for *critical* level bugs, that cause RCE/API data leaks/etc I will award a 50 dollar reward.
+This project is an open source sponsorware effort, which makes it hard to create a monetary reward without breaking the bank very quickly. for *critical* level bugs, that cause RCE/API data leaks/etc I will award a toe of satan (https://www.vat19.com/item/toe-of-satan-lollipop-worlds-spiciest-lollipop).
 For other bugs, I potentially am able to reward with some swag such as an official CyberDrain T-shirt or hoodie :)